Sealington/Sealington/README.md

 readme.md> hi!
-readme.md BUT BETTER> you suck readme.md> dude what the hell readme.md BUT BETTER> loserrrrrr
+readme.md BUT BETTER> you suck readme.md> dude what the hell
 ```
-i'm sealington! i like to make stuff, and a lot of times it sucks. but it's fun so i keep making stuff :D
-he/him, im a trans !!
 go to my website at [here](sealo.neocities.org)
+i really like to make things and. i hate bios just go to my website and see my interests ;-/
+im just so smart right